theonlydoo/py-fishcrypt/README.md

 2. Start HexChat
 3. Issue the command: ``/FISHSETUP``

-*FiSHLim will be disabled when fishcrypt.py is loaded!*
+*FiSHLim will be onloaded when fishcrypt.py is loaded!*

 Usage
 =====